Category: Taking Control of My Health

 Researchers generally posit that T1D occurs when the majority (between 70-90%) of the beta cells have been destroyed [3], [4], [5], [6].
 Without these beta cells, the pancreas is unable to produce enough insulin to maintain healthy blood sugar levels.

-Beta Cell Mass And Beta Cell Function
+Beta Cell Mass and Beta Cell Function

 Now this is where, for me, things got a bit more murky.
 More recent research [8] suggests that the lack of sufficient insulin in diabetes could in fact result from two different factors: